MAS9

 1. Unified Flow for All User Types:

-Created a single flow that differentiates between existing members, new participants, parents, and guardians to prevent data duplication and errors.
+Create a single flow that differentiates between existing members, new participants, parents, and guardians to prevent data duplication and errors.

 Solution